Rescuing Palindromic Universes with Improved Recombination Modelling: Theory

 \section{Theory}

-In the following section we calculate the new quantisation conditions at the Future Conformal Boundary which need to be satisfied by the perturbation variables.
-The key result is given in \cref{conditions}.
+In the following section we calculate the new quantization conditions at the future conformal boundary which need to be satisfied by the perturbation variables.
+The key result is given in Eq. ~\ref{conditions}.